Where is Mark Viduka now?

 Regular viewers of Sky One’s Fantasy Football Club show will have seen that most of Mark Viduka’s ex Leeds United team mates include him within their line ups of the best players that they have played with.

 Ex Leeds team mates, Danny Mills, Ian Harte and Paul Robinson included him in their #One2Eleven teams as well as George Boateng who played with Viduka at Middlesbrough.

-Since retiring from playing, Mark Viduka has gone back to live in Melbourne in his native Australia but is currently working on obtaining his UEFA coaching badges.
+Since retiring from playing, Viduka has gone back to live in Melbourne in his native Australia but is currently working on obtaining his UEFA coaching badges.

 When Viduka originally moved from Melbourne Knights to Croatia Zagreb in 1995, the transfer fee helped fund the renovation of their stadium.

 The Melbourne Knights now have a stand named in honour of their prodigal son.

 In December 2014 Mark Viduka was inducted into the Football Federation Australia’s Hall of Fame.